Tirtstan/Pathways/README.md

 Customise the global behaviour through [`PathwaysGlobalConfigs`](Runtime/PathwaysGlobalConfigs.cs):

 > [!NOTE]
-> It is recommended to set `PathwaysGlobalConfigs.StorageLocation` using `PathwaysManager.SetStorageLocation(string)` as it will refresh the stored pathways automatically.
+> It is recommended to set `PathwaysGlobalConfigs.StorageLocation` using `PathwaysManager.SetStorageLocation(string)` as it will refresh the pathways automatically.

 ```csharp
 // Set custom file extension